danieltiagobraga/car-auction-management/README.md

 To add multi-language support, you can use resource files (.resx) to store validation messages in different languages and retrieve the appropriate messages based on the current culture.

 ## Future improvements
+- Logging: Implement logging namely for AuctionManagerService.cs and Repository.cs
-- Using Nuget packages instead using project references
+- References: Use Nuget packages instead using project references
-- Create a better separation of concerns for a microservice architeture
+- Scalability: The current implementation works for a basic scenario, but for handle a larger number of auctions and concurrent bids in a production system we should consider different approaches.
+For example, distributed databases, queuing mechanisms, cache, a microservice architeture, ...
+- UI Considerations: Explore web-based or mobile interfaces